 Most representatives of the legal profession stated that the court treats every group either fully fairly or mainly fairly.
-However, one-third of NGO lawyers (33%) stated that representatives of the LGBT community are treated mainly or fully unfairly by the court, and almost one-fourth of NGO lawyers (24%) stated that representatives of minority religions are treated mainly or fully unfairly by the court, with similarly high responses for "Don't Know" (29% and 18%, respectively).
+However, approximately one-fourth of NGO lawyers claimed that representatives of the LGBT community (29%) or representatives of minority religions (22%) are mainly treated unfairly, with similarly high responses for "Don't Know" (29% and 18% respectively).
 NGO lawyers also tended to be more critical than LAS lawyers of the treatment of all groups, both marginalized and mainstream.
-It should be noted that LAS lawyers typically had only a slight difference in their assessment of the treatment given by the court to a mainstream group and its counterpart (e.g. Georgians vs. ethnic minorities), but NGO lawyers had a much larger gap in their assessment of how different groups were treated.
+It should be noted that LAS lawyers typically had a slight difference in their assessment of the treatment given to a mainstream group and its counterpart (e.g. Georgians vs. ethnic minorities), but NGO lawyers had a much larger gap in their assessment.